shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack, kill the Ghoul in the previous room for EXP.
 Destroy the first wooden block to push the 2 stone blocks, also open the chest for a ![][icon_power_nut] Power Nut.
+Ensure that you push the stone block into the hole in the floor, otherwise this room will be unsolved later on.
 Proceed through the ↘️ exit by destroying the wooden block.

 ### <span class="puzzle">Graveyard & Basement Puzzles</span>